Tributary system of China: Tribute

 The "tribute" entailed a foreign court sending envoys and exotic products to the Chinese emperor.
+Once foreign envoys reached the Chinese capital, they participated in a series of Confucian ceremonies including the kowtow.
+Before meeting the emperor, Chinese officials and foreign envoys gathered to practice a rehearsal ceremony.
+On the day of the assembly, Chinese officials and foreign envoys moved to their rehearsed positions before the emperor.
+An official from the Ministry of Rites led the foreign envoys to perform five bows and three sets of kneeling and bows.
+Afterwards, the foreign envoys would kneel before the emperor while the emperor instructed the Ministry of Rites official to provide them with drinks and meals.
 The emperor then gave the envoys gifts in return and permitted them to trade in China.
+Before departing, the envoys would perform another three sets of kneeling and bows.
 Presenting tribute involved theatrical subordination but usually not political subordination.
 The political sacrifice of participating actors was simply "symbolic obeisance".
 Nor were states that sent tribute forced to mimic Chinese institutions, for example in cases such as the Inner Asians, who basically ignored the trappings of Chinese government.
 Instead they manipulated Chinese tribute practices for their own financial benefit.

 The gifts doled out by the Ming emperor and the trade permits granted were of greater value than the tribute itself, so tribute states sent as many tribute missions as they could.
 In 1372, the Hongwu Emperor restricted tribute missions from Joseon and six other countries to just one every three years.
 The Ryukyu Kingdom was not included in this list, and sent 57 tribute missions from 1372 to 1398, an average of two tribute missions per year.
 Since geographical density and proximity was not an issue, regions with multiple kings such as the Sultanate of Sulu benefited immensely from this exchange.

 After 1435, the Ming dynasty urged foreign delegations to leave and stopped offering transport assistance for visiting missions.
 The size of delegations was restricted from hundreds of people to less than a dozen and the frequency of tributary missions was also reduced.

 The practice of giving gifts of greater value than the tribute itself was not practiced by the Mongol-led Yuan dynasty court with Goryeo.
 Gifts conferred by the Yuan were worth a fraction of the tribute offered by Goryeo.
+Joseon paid the Qing dynasty multiple times per year and were coerced to receive hundreds of diplomatic missions, in turn granting the Qing great influence in their internal affairs, in comparison to Siam who would only send gold and silver to the Qing when requested by the court as a gift rather than a forced payment, often once every decade.